aaronshaver/dig-deep-descent/roadmap.md

 # 0.2 - mineral system

-* feature: minerals are hidden until scanner reveals them
+* feature: minerals hidden by default + implement scanner to reveal (doesn't need visual effects yet)
-* tweak: reduce light even further: 1.5 -> 0.5 and so on
 * tweak: have a 0.01 chance for "faded out"/phased out minerals just so it looks a bit more natural
 * bump the version number in index.html